seap-udea/fargopy/README.md

 ```

     > Checking for FARGO3D directroy:
-    	✓FARGO3D source code is available in your system at './public/'
+    FARGO3D source code is not available at './public/'
+    	Getting FARGO3D public repo...
+    	✓Package downloaded to './public/'
     > Checking for FARGO3D normal binary:
+    FARGO3D binary with options '' not compiled at './public/'
+    	Compiling FARGO3D (it may take a while)...
     	✓Binary in normal mode compiling correctly
     > Checking for FARGO3D parallel binary:
+    FARGO3D binary with options 'PARALLEL=1' not compiled at './public/'
     	✓Binary in parallel mode compiling correctly
     > Checking for FARGO3D GPU binary:
     FARGO3D binary with options 'GPU=1' not compiled at './public/'